John Westin

-John Westin (born 19 May 1992) is a Swedish former professional ice hockey forward who last played for Timrå IK in the HockeyAllsvenskan (Allsv).
-He was drafted in the seventh round, 207th overall, in the 2010 NHL Entry Draft by the Montreal Canadiens.
+John Westin (born 19 May 1992) is a Swedish former professional ice hockey forward.
+He was selected in the seventh round, 207th overall, by the Montreal Canadiens in the 2010 NHL Entry Draft.

 After suffering a broken arm during the 2010 pre-season, Westin made his Elitserien debut for Modo Hockey on 19 February 2011 against Djurgården.
 His older brother Jens also plays professionally and was formerly a teammate at Modo and Timrå IK.